 A values legacy is not about slogans.
 It is about operationalizing intent into policies, such as distribution rules, educational funding, or mission-aligned investing.

-Transitioning from definition to design requires you to quantify risk, not just describe goals.
+Transitioning from definition to design requires you to helps surface risk, not just describe goals.

 Why legacy plans fail: a risk framework for UHNW families